The local databases in NEAR: H-70, SNAC-K, SNAC-N, SNAC-B, SHARE-Sweden, and SWEOLD are collecting data on Covid-19.

 Photo: Mai Engström, Äldrecentrum.

-The different regional projects within The Swedish National study on Aging and Care (SNAC) have begun their 7th wave of data collection in 2019 and will continue into 2022.
-In this phase there is both a follow-up of previous participants and also a recruitment of new cohorts of 60 and 81 year olds.
+The different regional projects within The Swedish National study on Aging and Care (SNAC) have begun their 7th wave of data collections in 2019 and will continue into 2022.
+In this phase there is both a follow-up of previous participants and also a recruitment of new cohorts of 60- and 81- year old’s.
+The 8th wave of data collections started in the spring of 2022 for SNAC-B and SNAC-S, and will start in the fall of 2022 for SNAC-K and SNAC-N. The collections are planned to be finalized in 2024.

 The Gothenburg population studies consist of several cohorts (H70, H85, H95+) and a Women’s Survey (KVUS).

-– In the H70 cohort, data were collected at the age of 75, in 2019.
-This data collection is expected to continue in 2020 and the last surveys will be completed in the spring of 2021.
+– In the H70 cohort, data were collected at the age of 75 in 2019.
+This data collection continued in 2020 and the last surveys were completed in the spring of 2021.

 – In the H85 cohort, surveys of the cohort born in 1930 at the age of 88 were completed in 2019.
-Investigation at the age of 90 will begin in the autumn of 2020.
+Investigation at the age of 92 will begin in the spring of 2022.